CCurl/S4/README.md

 # WiFi support

-Some boards, for example the ESP8266, support WiFi.
+Some boards, for example the ESP32 or ESP8266, support WiFi.
 For those boards, the __WIFI__ directive can be #defined to enable the boards WiFi.
-Note that those boards usually also have watchdogs that need to be enabled via the __WATCHDOG__ #define.
+Note that those boards usually also have watchdogs that should also be enabled via the __WATCHDOG__ #define.

 # LittleFS support

 Some boards support LittleFS.
-For those boards, the __LITTLEFS__ directive can be #defined to save and load the defined code to the board, so that any user-defined words can be reloaded across boots.
+For those boards, the __LITTLEFS__ directive can be #defined to save and load the defined code to the board, so that any user-defined words can be presisted and reloaded across boots.

 # Building S4

-- The target machine/environment is controlled by the #defined in the file "config.h"
+- The target machine/environment is controlled by the #defines in the file "config.h"
 - For Windows, I use Microsoft's Visual Studio (Community edition).
 I use the x86 configuration.
 - For Development boards, I use the Arduino IDE.
 See the file "config.h" for board-specific settings.
 - For Linux systems, I use vi and clang.
 See the "make" script for more info.